 Ethnically diverse college campuses allow students to get to know and learn with others from different racial and ethnic backgrounds.

 With a student body composition that is close to the national average, Campbellsville University is ranked #1,781 when it comes to ethnic diversity.

 Take a Deeper Look at Ethnic Diversity at Campbellsville University

 If the data is present, the following chart will show Campbellsville University undergraduate student diversity.

-Campbellsville University's ethnic diversity is below the national average.
+Campbellsville University's ethnic diversity is on par with the national average.

 The ethnic diversity of the faculty is below the national average.

 Are you seeking a campus with a fairly balanced mix of males to females?